Bridging

 Our Team

-OMdT brings together researchers, practitioners, and decision-makers on both sides of the Atlantic, committed to transforming mobility systems.
+OMTd brings together researchers, practitioners, and decision-makers on both sides of the Atlantic, committed to transforming mobility systems.

 Our founding team combines railway expertise, service design, territorial governance, and public innovation.